 PROC issues a request for an action plan following its review and discussion of the report of external review team, and any correction of fact or misconceptions provided by the program.
-In its request, which is issued to the program lead(s), the VPDGE, and lead dean, PROC
+In its request, which is issued to the program lead(s) and school dean, PROC

-- forwards the report of the external review team, together with the program's response to the request for corrections of fact or misconceptions - provides guidance for the program's action plan, including as relates to institutional plans and priorities - asks the lead dean to organize a meeting with the program lead(s), program faculty, the VPDGE, and others as appropriate, to initiate development of the action plan - notifies the program and administration of the timeline for submitting the action plan.
+- forwards the report of the external review team, together with the program's response to the request for corrections of fact or misconceptions - provides guidance for the program's action plan, including as relates to institutional plans and priorities3 - asks the school dean to organize a meeting with the program lead(s), program faculty, the VPDUE, and others as appropriate, to initiate development of the action plan - notifies the program and administration of the timeline for submitting the action plan.